 After you have yelled at your kid you feel terrible but beating up yourself for something which has already been done is useless.
 It hampers your efforts of controlling your temper and making a reconnection with your kid at the same time.

-To err is human, once you have apologized and reconnected with your child just let it go and focus your energies on the most important things like correcting your behavior in future.
+To err is human, once you have apologized and reconnected with your child just let it go and focus your energies on the most important things like correcting your behavior in the future.

 Address Your Own Genuine Needs

 As they say, you cannot pour from an empty cup, you cannot show tolerance and compassion if your own needs are not fulfilled.
-Take care of yourself and spend some time for self-care so that you are better equipped to handle stressful situations in future.
+Take care of yourself and spend some time for self-care so that you are better equipped to handle stressful situations in the future.